Move from biography into the work itself.

 The homepage Projects section is the quickest route through the public body of work, while the statement page gives the conceptual frame behind the practice.

-My artistic practice has been supported through a broad network of arts, cultural, and institutional funding in Ireland and has received support from the Arts Council, Fingal County Council, Creative Ireland, and Fingal Creative Communities, alongside bursary and programme-based backing from the Centre for Creative Practices (CFCP), "Mother Tongue" Festival and Embassy of Romania in Ireland.
-Project and exhibition development has also been funded through Science Foundation Ireland (Research Ireland), Trinity College Dublin (the University of Dublin), Heritage Ireland, and Irish Aid, reflecting sustained cross-sector investment in her curatorial, collaborative, and environmentally focused body of work.
+My artistic practice has been supported through a broad network of arts, cultural, and institutional funding in Ireland.
+I have received support from the Arts Council, Fingal County Council, Creative Ireland, and Fingal Creative Communities, alongside bursary and programme-based support from the Centre for Creative Practices, the “Mother Tongue” Festival, and the Embassy of Romania in Ireland.
+My project and exhibition development has also been supported through Science Foundation Ireland / Research Ireland, Trinity College Dublin, Heritage Ireland, and Irish Aid, reflecting sustained cross-sector investment in my curatorial, collaborative, and environmentally focused body of work.

 Curatorial work: Culture Night 2024: “Roots Of Reuse” a self-developed initiative led by SCÉAL Arts Collective, where I serve as Head of the Curatorial Panel, co-curated with Shane Hoey in partnership with The Irish Institute of Music and Song (The Lark Venue), with funding from the Arts Council.
 The festival showcased four local artists—Murielle Celis, Tina Poole, Elizabeth Comerford, and David Newton—commissioning them to create new, sustainable, and collaborative bodies of work.